thetamoul/friendship-guide/README.md

 Print to PDF for offline sharing

-Share the live link with friends: https://thetamaoul.github.io/friendship-guide/
+Share the live link with friends: https://thetamoul.github.io/friendship-guide/

 Backup your changes by keeping a copy of index.html locally

 📧 Questions?
-For updates or questions about the resource, visit www.jw.org/en/library/ or connect with your local Jehovah's Witnesses community.
+For updates or questions about the resource, visit www.jw.org/en/library/ or connect with your local Jehovah's Witnesses congregation by finding a location near you @ https://www.jw.org/en/jehovahs-witnesses/meetings/.

 Last Updated: January 5, 2026
 Repository: thetamoul/friendship-guide